-For instance, you’ll learn where to park, which floor to check in, where triage is located, and the typical delivery rooms you’ll be in.
+For instance, you’ll find out where to park, which floor to check in, where triage is located, and the typical delivery rooms you’ll be in.
 You’ll learn their policies, from when and how many visitors are allowed to whether children can visit.

-Since you’re carrying twins, you might ask about visiting the operating room—even if you deliver vaginally like I did, you’ll still be in the operating room should any problems arise.
+Since you’re carrying twins, you might ask about visiting the operating room.
+Even if you have a vaginal delivery, you’ll still be in the operating room should any problems arise.

 8. Pre-register for your hospital stay

 The last thing you need as you’re wheeled into the hospital with heaving contractions is to fill out paperwork.
 Be prepared and pre-register for your hospital stay ahead of time.
 Mail your registration before you arrive, and call to confirm that they have your information on file.

 That way, you won’t have to fill out forms upon arrival because everything is already in their system.

 9. Prepare your other children for their new siblings

 Share your pregnancy with your kids when your belly begins to show so they can be prepared for the big day.